nsauzede/papilio_one_500k/README.md

 - 360Kbit Max SRAM (45KByte)
 - 320Kbit Usable SRAM (40KByte)

-Fully Assembled with a Xilinx XC3S500E and 4Mbit SPI Flash Memory Provides an Easy Introduction to FPGA, Digital Electronics, and System on a Chip design Easily add New Functionality with Wings that Snap onto the Board Two-Channel USB Connection for JTAG and Serial Communications
+Fully Assembled with a Xilinx XC3S500E and 4Mbit SPI Flash Memory (SST SST25VF040B) Provides an Easy Introduction to FPGA, Digital Electronics, and System on a Chip design Easily add New Functionality with Wings that Snap onto the Board Two-Channel USB Connection for JTAG and Serial Communications